Score-Based Density Estimation from Pairwise Comparisons: Experiments

 \paragraph{Experiment 1: Synthetic low dimensional targets with uniform sampling} We consider low-dimensional synthetic target densities that may exhibit non-trivial geometry or multimodality.
 The set includes five target distributions, see Appendix~\ref{appendix-target-distributions}.
 Table~\ref{experimental-results} (top) shows that the score-based method is clearly superior for all targets, with at least $50\%$ (Wasserstein) and $25\%$ (MMTV) reduction of error compared to the flow method.
+In most cases, using the full tempering field $\tau(\mathbf{x})$ is better than relying on the best constant tempering, but we outperform the flow-based method even when restricted to constant tempering as in their approach.
 Visual inspection (Fig.~\ref{fig-llmexp-partial} (a-b) and Figs.~\ref{fig_onemoon2d_exp}-\ref{fig_ring2d_exp}) confirms this.
 The flow method captures the density relatively well but clearly overestimates the low-density regions, whereas our estimate is essentially perfect here.

 \paragraph{Experiment 2: Synthetic targets with Gaussian sampling} For higher-dimensional experiments we replace uniform sampling with more concentrated Gaussian sampling, since otherwise the probability that both $\x$ and $\x'$ fall in low-density regions increases dramatically, making it impossible to learn $p(\x)$ well.
 The set includes three target distributions, see Appendix~\ref{appendix-target-distributions}.
-Table~\ref{experimental-results} (bottom) shows that we again achieve better or comparable Wasserstein distance, whereas the flow-based method has better MMTV.
+Table~\ref{experimental-results} (bottom) shows that we again outperform the flow-based method in Wasserstein distance but in terms of MMTV the methods are closer.
 Visually, the score-based method usually gives sharper and better estimates (\emph{e.g.}, compare Fig.~\ref{fig_stargaussian6d_plot} and \ref{fig_stargaussians6d_plot_baseline}), but suffers in terms of the MMTV metric due to occasional too-tight marginals resulting from overestimating the tempering field (\emph{e.g.}, Fig.~\ref{fig_mixturegaussians10d_plot}).